anup113/anup113/README.md

 🔭 I’m actively looking for Summer Internship 2021

-🌱 I’m currently learning to use ArcGIS and working on Sption-temporal data.
+🌱 I’m currently learning to use ArcGIS and working on Sption-temporal data as well as building a social unrest anticipation model.

 👯 I’m looking to collaborate on anything related to data anlysis, I especillay love eccomerce and sports data.